If you want to get people to join your email list, you need to ask them. Makes sense, right? I’m not exactly dropping knowledge bombs on you.

 To get access to this functionality, you’ll need the $49 Elementor Pro add-on, as well as the free core version of Elementor at WordPress.org.
 This add-on includes not only the Popup Builder functionality, but also theme building, more widgets, and lots of other helpful features.

 How to create high-converting email opt-in popups with Elementor

-Once you have both Elementor and Elementor Pro installed at your site, here’s how to create your own high-converting email opt-in forms.
+Once you have both Elementor and Elementor Pro installed at your site, here’s how to create your own high-converting email opt-in forms with WordPress.

 Step 1: Connect to your email marketing service of choice

 If you use one of the email marketing services that Elementor Pro offers direct integrations for, the first thing that you’ll want to do is connect Elementor to that service.

 This ensures that, when you create your email opt-in form in the next step, you can sync it right up to your email lists.

 Currently, Elementor Pro has direct integrations for the following email marketing services: